nikomatsakis/rustconf-2021/content/index.md

 - Plan:
   - Control and performance predictability of C++
   - Feel of a high-level language like JavaScript

-???

-* Rust 1.0 launched 6 years ago
-* The plan then was the same as it is now:
-  * Can we make a systems language that gives you all the control of C++
-  *

 ---

 # Rust journey

-1. Show it can work
+1. Show it can work (2015)

 --
-2. Sustainability, adoption, production
+2. Sustainability, adoption, production (2021)

 --
 3. ???

 --
-4. Profit
+4. Profit (2024)

 ---